akshatDE/akshatDE/README.md

 **Aspiring Analytics & Data Engineer** with a passion for **turning complex data problems into elegant solutions**.
 I thrive on learning how to design and build **scalable ETL/ELT pipelines**, transform raw data into clean, reliable datasets, and optimize workflows for performance and efficiency.

-Armed with certifications in **Data Engineering, AI, and Cloud technologies**, I’m steadily building expertise in **data modeling, workflow automation, and visualization tools like Tableau**.
-I enjoy creating dashboards that don’t just present numbers but **tell stories and empower stakeholders to act with confidence**.
+Armed with certifications in **Data Engineering, AI, and Cloud technologies**, I'm steadily building expertise in **data modeling, workflow automation, and visualization tools like Tableau**.
+I enjoy creating dashboards that don't just present numbers but **tell stories and empower stakeholders to act with confidence**.

- Curious by nature and driven by impact, I’m exploring the **modern data stack** while actively working on projects that strengthen both my technical foundation and problem-solving skills.
+ Curious by nature and driven by impact, I'm exploring the **modern data stack** while actively working on projects that strengthen both my technical foundation and problem-solving skills.
 My goal is to grow into a role where I can **leverage data to drive innovation and support smarter decision-making**.

-Currently, I’m preparing to **kick-start my career in Analytics & Data Engineering** and excited to contribute my skills to real-world challenges .
+Currently, I'm preparing to **kick-start my career in Analytics & Data Engineering** and excited to contribute my skills to real-world challenges .

 ---